bami25/Voltix-Sales/README.md

 * The loyalty program has grown in popularity since its implementation in 2019.
 Members as a share of revenue peaked in April 2022 at 62%. **On an annual basis, members have increased to 55% of revenue, up from 8% in 2019.**

-* In 2022, l**oyalty members spent almost $35 more on average than non-members ($251 to $216)**.
+* In 2022, **Loyalty members spent almost $35 more on average than non-members ($251 vs $216).**.
 Annual order value (AOV) for members has steadily increased year-over-year, climbing 1.1% from 2021 while non-member AOV declined 18.7%.

 * Non-members have historically outspent on their first orders with the company, but on **returning orders members outspent by nearly $60 in 2022.**